 RE

-Dr Rhys Evans
+Dr Rhys D R Evans

 MA (Cantab), MBBS, MRCP, PhD

-He currently works as a consultant transplant nephrologist and honorary associate professor at the Royal Free Hospital.
+He currently works as a clinical academic consultant in nephrology (associate professor) at the UCL Centre for Kidney and Bladder Health, Royal Free Hospital site.
 His practice encompasses all aspects of general nephrology including the investigation of acute and chronic kidney disease in addition to the management of patients on dialysis.
-He has sub-speciality expertise in transplantation; this includes donor and recipient assessment as well as all aspects of post transplant care.
-He is deputy lead of the UCL Centre for Transplantation and is principal investigator on a number of clinical trials.
-Projects include cardiac screening in transplant recipients, the use of novel biomarkers to assess transplant function, advanced molecular techniques for the analysis of transplant biopsies, and the use of cell therapy as an immunosuppression avoidance strategy.
+He has sub-speciality expertise in transplantation and in the management of patients with tubular kidney diseases.
+He is the clinical lead for kidney transplantation and his transplant work includes donor and recipient assessment as well as all aspects of post-transplant care.
+He is principal investigator on a number of clinical trials, including investigations of cardiac screening in transplant recipients, and new treatments that may improve delayed graft function and treat chronic rejection.
 He has a friendly approach to medicine and strongly believes in shared decision making with patients and their families.

-Dr. Evans is an academic clinician with a diverse research portfolio.
+Dr Evans is an academic clinician with a diverse research portfolio.
 He was awarded a PhD from UCL for translational work investigating the impact of salt on the immune system during which he provided the first description of immunodeficiency in patients with inherited salt-losing tubulopathies.
 He continues to investigate changes in immunity in patients with tubular kidney disease and hypertension.
 He was awarded the UCL Oliver Wrong Prize for an outstanding contribution to Renal Physiology research in 2021.
-He is funded by Kidney Research UK to investigate the impact of salt on immune responses in kidney transplant recipients and leads a number of clinical projects that aim to improve outcomes for transplant patients.
+He leads a research group which investigates precision medicine approaches to transplant care.
+He is funded by Kidney Research UK to investigate the impact of salt on immune responses in kidney transplant recipients, as well as investigating the use of novel biomarkers to assess transplant function, AI driven graft outcome prediction systems, and advanced molecular techniques for the analysis of transplant biopsies.

-His other main focus is aimed at improving the care of patients with kidney disease in low-resource settings, which he has done in a number of different settings worldwide.
+His other focus is aimed at improving the care of patients with kidney disease in low-resource settings, which he has done in a number of different settings worldwide.
 He has previously worked as a clinical lecturer at the University of Malawi and has published widely on the epidemiology of kidney disease in Africa and novel tools to detect it.
 He enjoys travelling, meeting people and exploring new places, and remains a keen sportsman having previously played several sports to a high level in his younger days!

 Read more